kalkin/Ddt/README.md

 DESCRIPTION
 ===========

-Ddt is a an authoring tool for Perl6.
+Ddt is an authoring and distribution development tool for Perl6.

 Features
 --------